-Credits: 3 Prerequisites: ENG 111 Schedule: 3 hours weekly: Lecture (3)
+Credits: 3 Prerequisites: ENG 111

 This course will chronicle the invention of the bicycle and the evolution of its design, and students will analyze its multitude of uses for recreation, competition, and transportation.
 By examining the evolution of both the bicycle's materiality and utility, students are challenged to make interdisciplinary connections between art, design, physics, human anatomy, ecology, and urban planning.